Harry-Chen/InfMoE/README.md

 To use TensorRT in Python, you need to first install:

-* TensorRT pip package (see <https://docs.nvidia.com/deeplearning/tensorrt/install-guide/index.html#installing-pip>)
+* TensorRT pip package (either from downloaded TensorRT package or from PyPI as `nvidia-tensorrt`, see <https://docs.nvidia.com/deeplearning/tensorrt/install-guide/index.html#installing-pip>)
 * PyCUDA

+Simply you could run `python3 -m pip install -r requirements.txt`.

 Note: If you install `nvidia-tensorrt` from PyPI (but not from downloaded TensorRT package), you **MUST** ensure the version of TensorRT that `MoELayerPlugin` links to matches the version that pip package uses (see `site-packages/tensorrt/`).
 Otherwise the plugin will not work correctly.